ddarenka/INT20H/README.md

 ### How to run our code properly?
 - [Download Anaconda](https://www.continuum.io/downloads), if you don't have it installed yet.

-- Create a new local folder to clone this github-repository on your computer.
+- Create a new local folder on your computer where you want to clone this github-repository.

 - Execute these commands in the command prompt at created folder (type `cmd` at your folder's path bar):
   - `git init`